CrocoFactory/sensei/docs/learn/user_guide/managing_requests.md

 ### Retrieving

-There are two ways to retrieve client.
+There are two ways to retrieve a client.

 === "Get"
-    This returns client without removing it from `Manager`.
-If `required=True` (default is `True`) in `Manager` constructor, the error will be thrown if client is not set.
+    This returns a client without removing it from `Manager`.
+If `required=True` (default is `True`) in the `Manager` constructor, the error will be thrown if the client is not set.

     ```python
     manager = Manager()